materialsproject/fireworks/docs/installation_tutorial_pt3.rst

 4. Submit several jobs with a single command::

-    rocket_launcher_run.py rapidfire -q 3 my_rocketparams.yaml
+    queue_launcher_run.py rapidfire -q 3 my_rocketparams.yaml

-   .. important:: The RocketLauncher sleeps between each job submission to give time for the queue manager to 'breathe'.
+   .. important:: The QueueLauncher sleeps between each job submission to give time for the queue manager to 'breathe'.
 It might take a few minutes to submit all the jobs.

    .. important:: The command above submits jobs until you have at most 3 jobs in the queue.
 If you had some jobs existing in the queue before running this command, you might need to increase the ``-q`` parameter.